meedstrom/inline-anki/README.md

 <img alt="Example in web browser, of cloze text inside a box" src="box-example-web.png" width="600px" />

-See, no mistaking them for hyperlinks now.
+See, no mistaking them for hyperlinks.
 To recreate this appearance in Emacs, use this initfile snippet -- which must run before Org loads.

     (defface my-cloze '((t . (:box t))) "Cloze face") (setq org-emphasis-alist '(("*" bold)